 The only drawback is there is no divider included, so you either throw in your own (use silicone cup) or ok with food touching one another.

 Zojirushi thermos vacuum lunch jars: featuring Classics, Mr Bento, Ms Bento, and Griffin box set

 If hot or warm food is your top priority when packing lunch for your kid (or yourself), then these thermos vacuum lunch jars might work wonder.
-They’re actually better then a regular bento lunch box with insulated bag you might have, being that they can retain the heat without losing moisture and no need to reheat in a microwave.
+They’re actually better than a regular bento lunch box with an insulated bag you might have, being that they can retain the heat without losing moisture and no need to reheat in a microwave.

 Zojirushi has introduced their thermos vacuum lunch jars in four versions: Classic bento, Mr. Bento, Ms. Bento, and Griffin to target different needs of carrying hot food.
 For more details on the differences between those, take a look at this Zojirushi lunch box comparative chart.